jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 ```
  inv = multipatt(abund, time, func = "r.g", control = how(nperm=9999))
 ```
 <b>multipatt</b> is the name of the command from the <b><i>indicspecies</i></b> package.
-The mulitpatt command results in lists of species that are associated to your particular groups of samples.
-If your group has more than 2 categories, multipatt will also identify species that are statistically more abundant in combinations of groups.
+The mulitpatt command results in lists of species that are associated with a particular group of samples.
+If your group has more than 2 categories, multipatt will also identify species that are statistically more abundant in combinations of categories.

 The parameters for <b>multipatt</b> are as follows:
 <ul>